Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Okay... so why steel?
 Why not bronze?"

 "Because I lied to Yan, kinda.
 Iron is *easy* once you know how.
-I mean… way more complex than anything they’ve ever done before, but easy in the big picture.
-I’m not exactly an archaeologist, but…"
+I mean... way more complex than anything they’ve ever done before, but easy in the big picture.
+I’m not exactly an archaeologist, but..."

-"We know, but go on…" Xiù prompted.
+"We know, but go on..."
+Xiù prompted.

 "I figure the only reason we did bronze first is because it’s more obvious when you find it.
 They’re something special.
 Like, iron’s *everywhere,"* Julian explained, digging deep into the geological education he’d picked up a lifetime ago working as a park ranger, "But it ain’t *obvious.* Tin and Copper, the ores stand out.
 They’re shiny and look like metal.
 Iron ores *don’t* stand out precisely because they’re everywhere.
-They just look like… well, rocks.
+They just look like... well, rocks.
 Hell, they basically *are* rocks."

 "Makes sense," Allison nodded.